Is it safe to travel to Tanzania during coronavirus (COVID-19) periods?

 Follow all official instructions.
 Reconfirm all travel arrangements before departure, including possible self-isolation requirements.
 Maintain contact with your diplomatic representation.
 Consider delaying travel if showing COVID-19-like symptoms as they may prompt increased scrutiny and delays.

-However after travel to Tanzania it is also advisable for one to follow the Covid_19 measures such as; wear a face mask, stay at least 6 feet from others, avoid crowds, and wash their hands at all times.
+However, after traveling to Tanzania, it is also advisable for one to follow the Covid_19 measures such as; wear a face mask, stay at least 6 feet from others, avoid crowds, and wash their hands at all times.

 Use multiple personal preventive practices at once to protect yourself and others from COVID-19.
 With the increased circulation of some variants of concern that can spread more easily, it is even more important that you strictly follow recommended personal preventive practices: Stay informed of the local COVID-19 situation, be prepared and follow local public health advice, and on arrival Isolate for 14 days if you’re experiencing COVID-19 symptoms, even if mild.
 If you think you have COVID-19, follow local public health advice regarding seeking health care.
 Also know where to go for medical care, including a COVID-19 test.